 - Brie Larson will appear as Carol Danvers/Captain Marvel after her Avengers: Infinity War role was cut

-- Paul Rudd has been spotted on the Avengers 4 set as Scott Lang/Ant-Man and his role has since been confirmed by the trailer
+- Paul Rudd was spotted on the Avengers 4 set as Scott Lang/Ant-Man and his role has since been confirmed by the trailer

 - Evangeline Lilly has confirmed her character Hope van Dyne/The Wasp will appear

 - Gwyneth Paltrow has confirmed Pepper Potts is back and she might be donning a superhero suit of her own, but it looks like it'll be her last MCU movie

 - And Benedict Wong has done the same for his character Wong